 First, I highly recommend the experience of counseling or a support group.
 I was so lucky to have a friend share a great Christian support group called GriefShare.
 I was also so very fortunate to have three friends attend with me.
 I am now leading a group at my church and find that even five years out, I’m gaining insight and strength from it.
 At the very least, I encourage you to sign up for their daily emails!!

-Here are some blogs/ groups that have really helped:
+Here are some grief blogs, books and resources that really help

 What’s Your Grief – Organization to help with all kinds of grief.
 I follow them on Facebook.
 They post great articles on their blog.
 They do a “grief in six words” post on special occasions.
 The most powerful “grief in six words” I’ve ever read was “The smallest caskets are the heaviest” (See how powerful words are??)